 The six strong shortlist of sculptors have presented their ideas and following a public vote Hazel Reeves has secured the commission to create the Emmeline Pankhurst statue.

-The statue will be unveiled on Friday, 14th December 2018 – the 100th anniversary of some women voting for the first time in a British General Election.
+The statue was unveiled on Friday, 14th December 2018 – the 100th anniversary of some women voting for the first time in a British General Election.